orchestracities/anubis/README.md

 ### Requirements

-For running this demo you'll need to have the following tools installed:
+To run this demo you'll need to have the following installed:

 - [Docker](https://docs.docker.com/get-docker/)
 - [curl](https://www.cyberciti.biz/faq/how-to-install-curl-command-on-a-ubuntu-linux/)
 - [jq](https://stedolan.github.io/jq/download/)

-### Deploying the demo
+### Deployment

 To deploy the demo that includes the Auth API, OPA, Keycloak, and a Context Broker, run the following script: